 Undergraduates, postgraduates with an interest in mammal biology / ecology / behaviour, free-lance zoologists working in environmental impact assessment.

 The course will only take place if a minimum of 10 participants is reached.
 No more than 30 trainees will be accepted.
 If more than 30 applications are submitted, acceptance will be based on the trainee’s CV and the application’s date of submission.

 Via Università 100, 80055 Portici (Napoli), Italy

 Dr Russo is one of the most experienced European bat researchers in the field of acoustic identification of bats.
 At least three experienced bat detector users besides Dr Russo will assist the trainees during the course.

-The registration fee amounts 370 euros.
-It includes 3 nights (in shared rooms) at the hotel (16th-18th June) and two lunches (17th-18th June) plus all organization costs.
+The registration fee amounts 380 euros.
+It includes 3 nights at the hotel (16th-18th June) breakfast incl. and two lunches (17th-18th June) plus all organization costs.
 It does not cover your own travel costs.

 Participants are responsible for organizing their own travel to the course location.
 Participants flying or getting a train to Italy should ideally reach Naples or Rome.
 From there, Pescasseroli can be easily reached by public transportation in ca. 3 hrs.
 Bus tickets cost ca. 15 euros.
 It may also be easily reached by car (ca. 2.5 hrs drive from the above-mentioned cities).
 Details on how to reach Pescasseroli will be provided to all participants.

 Participants will stay in Pescasseroli at Hotel Iris (Via Fontana della Difesa, 1 67032 PESCASSEROLI (AQ)).
 The hotel is located at walking distance from both the conference room and the field sites.
 Accommodation will be in shared rooms.
 Depending on availability, staying in a single room can be arranged and will cost 30 euro extra.